damiandomzalski/meal_roulette/README.md

 ## Features

 - **User Authentication**: Secure login and registration functionality to keep your meal plans personal.
-- **Random Meal Generation**: Get a random meal plan for any day with a single click.
+- **Random Meal Generation**: Get a random meal plan for upcoming day with a single click.
 - **Personalized Meal Plans**: Customize your meal plans to whatever you want to be your dinner, lunch, etc.
 - **Dynamic Shopping List**: Automatically generate a shopping list based on your upcoming meal plans.
 - **Recipe Management**: All chosen recipes are saved on your account, so you can find them later anytime.